 Full of pristine beaches, tranquil temples and large shopping malls, the attractions and landmarks of Hong Kong are many and varied.
 In fact, there is so much to see and do that many visitors find that they need to plan their itinerary carefully in order to fit in time to see all the highlights.

-Moon-cakes and dragons, clear skies and hiking – an autumn holiday in Hong Kong means getting the most out of sunshine and bright blue skies, plus plenty of colourful festivals.
+Moon-cakes and dragons, clear skies and hiking – an autumn holiday in Hong Kong means getting the most out of sunshine and bright blue skies, plus plenty of colorful festivals.

 Harbour views below gleaming skyscrapers or a peaceful beach-front room – choose how you want to experience one of the world’s most glamorous cities with our guide to the top 10 hotels in Hong Kong.